mechdeveloper/hashicorp-certified-terraform-associate/10 Exam Preparation Section.md

 ## Updated - Important Pointers for Exams
 Important Note:

-Terraform Exams are updated regularly.
-Whenever there is a new update released in exams, there are certain topics that you will notice that are not part of the course.
-In the mean-time, we have created a document that has all of these deltas topics.

 1. Requirements for publishing module in Terraform Registry

     Ensure that you know the list of requirements for publishing modules in the Terraform registry.